belovanton/docker-nginx-magento/README.md

 #### How it works

 * -d : Run daemonized
-* --Name : The name of the container
+* --name : The name of the container
 * -e : Environmental parameters
 	* MYSQL_ROOT_PASSWORD : When no root password of the database is set there will be one generated for you
-* timherman/mysql : The name of the repository
+* mysql : The name of the repository

 ### The magento container